How to make a professional email footer: Best practices & examples

 In this case, the sender added a legal disclaimer to the email footer to comply with regulations and protect sensitive information.

 This example includes links to the sender's social media profiles, making it easy for recipients to connect with them on different platforms.
-This is an excellent way to expand your online presence and increase engagement with your brand.

 7. The customer feedback email footer

-This email footer features a call to action for recipients to rate their experience with the company.
 By providing easy access to a survey, the company can gather valuable feedback and improve their customer service.
 You can also make this even easier by including one-click feedback surveys.

 8. The green email footer

-This email footer incorporates the company's environmental values by using a green color scheme and including their sustainability initiatives.
-This not only reinforces their brand identity but also showcases their commitment to being environmentally friendly.
+This green email signature footer incorporates the company's environmental values by using a green color scheme and including their sustainability initiatives.

 9. The recruitment email footer

-This email footer has a marketing banner displaying new job openings, inviting recipients to apply for roles and explore the company culture.
+This professional email footer has a marketing banner displaying new job openings, inviting recipients to apply for roles and explore the company culture.

 10. The holiday email footer

-This email footer is designed for the holiday season, featuring festive colors and a holiday greeting.
 Adding a seasonal theme to your email footer can really help strengthen relationships with clients or colleagues.

 1. Define the purpose

 Take a moment to think about the purpose of your email footer and what you want to achieve.
 Is it simply to provide contact details, or are you aiming to use it for marketing?
-Knowing your goals will help you choose the right elements and create a design that connects with your audience.

 2. Decide on what contact details are necessary

-Consider your audience's needs and include only essential contact information in your email footer to avoid clutter.
 For example, if you're an e-commerce business, providing a link to your website will be more relevant than a physical address.

 3. Design your email footer template